 As seen in this blog, nowadays, businesses need quality products like high-performing mobile or web applications to stay ahead of the competition.
 And to have quality products, software testing is essential.
 It comes in different types like integration testing, unit testing, sanity testing, system testing, acceptance testing, hardware testing, interface testing, and one of the most important types of software testing, smoke testing.
 Smoke tests bring a new update and a clear idea about each software build.
 After deep testing, it also seems that if the build is broken, it needs to be solved before sending it further to start functional testing.

-Basically, there are multiple benefits of using smoke testing at an early stage of the software development life cycle.
+Basically, there are multiple benefits of using smoke testing at an early stage of software development life cycle.
 It helps in quickly evaluating the major functionality of a new build.
 It also ensures the stability of the build.
 This shows that when any software development team is working on a project that is going to have critical functionalities, adopting smoke testing and implementing it before the development team deploys the software is very helpful.